mjbella/RGBlinky_ESP8266/README.md

 Description
 ===========
-The goal of the ardunio project is to time sync an arbitrary number of nodes with ws2812 RGB LEDs.
+The goal of this ardunio project is to time sync an arbitrary number of nodes with ws2812 RGB LEDs.